 The cottage does not have a telephone.
 Most cell phones work fine at the cottage.
 Wi-Fi/Internet, Expanded Basic Cable TV.
 DVDs—in living room & 2nd bedroom.

 We provide linens & towels for all guests.
 The main bedroom has a queen bed.
 The living room has a queen sofa-sleeper.
-The second bedroom has a double bed and bunk beds & is separated from main cottage by a short breezeway.
+The second bedroom has a queen bed and bunk beds & is separated from main cottage by a short breezeway.
 Young children sleeping there will need older companions.

 Main bathroom has shower, no tub.
 Second bathroom, adjacent to second bedroom, has clawfoot tub, no shower.